 Ohina-sama Water Parade

 During the Ohina-sama Water Parade, young girls dressed in kimono ride down canals in boats decorated with hina dolls.
-About 200 brightly dressed girls and their mothers glide along downtown Yanagawa’s canals, which are also decked out with sagemon, in 12 river boats.
+About 200 brightly dressed girls and their mothers glide along downtown Yanagawa’s canals, which are also decked out with sagemon, in nearly a dozen riverboats.
 The boats float at a leisurely pace, making the parade a popular destination for shutterbugs looking to snap some pictures from the banks.

 Yanagawa Canal Boat Cruising